-The ocean is one of the most powerful resources for a company’s economic development.
-Considering that a landlocked country must access the ocean through neighboring countries is a huge disadvantage not only because of inconvenience and higher shipping and transportation costs, but because they have limited ability to trade and partake in the international marketplace.
+The ocean is one of the most powerful resources for a country’s economic development.
+A landlocked country must access the ocean through neighboring countries, which is a huge disadvantage not only because of inconvenience and higher shipping and transportation costs but also because they have limited ability to trade and partake in the international marketplace.

 How Can a Landlocked Country Grow?